What Do Home Appliance Repairer Do?

 - Electric Shaver Mechanic

-Is There Going to be Demand for Home Appliance Repairers?
+Is There Job Demand for Home Appliance Repairers?

 In the United States, there were 46,600 jobs for Home Appliance Repairer in 2016.
 There is little to no growth in job opportunities for Home Appliance Repairer.
 There will be an estimated 4,000 positions for Home Appliance Repairer per year.